Cross product: Index notation for tensors

 in which repeated indices are summed over the values 1 to 3.

 In a positively-oriented orthonormal basis ηmi = δmi (the Kronecker delta) and $E_{ijk} = \varepsilon_{ijk}$ (the Levi-Civita symbol).
 In that case, this representation is another form of the skew-symmetric representation of the cross product:

 In classical mechanics: representing the cross product by using the Levi-Civita symbol can cause mechanical symmetries to be obvious when physical systems are isotropic.
-(An example: consider a particle in a Hooke's Law potential in three-space, free to oscillate in three dimensions; none of these dimensions are "special" in any sense, so symmetries lie in the cross-product-represented angular momentum, which are made clear by the abovementioned Levi-Civita representation).
+(An example: consider a particle in a Hooke's law potential in three-space, free to oscillate in three dimensions; none of these dimensions are "special" in any sense, so symmetries lie in the cross-product-represented angular momentum, which are made clear by the above-mentioned Levi–Civita representation).

 Mnemonic

 The word "xyzzy" can be used to remember the definition of the cross product.